rachelywong/Hatch_and_Ratch/_sources/intro.md

-Welcome to your Jupyter Book
+Welcome to Hatch and Ratch!
 ============================

-This is a small sample book to give you a feel for how book content is structured.
+This is a book with strategies for surviving life and beyond.

-Check out the content pages bundled with this sample book to get started.
+Check out the different chapters to find cheat sheets to solving any problem.